RogerBestMsft/azure-devtestlab-activedirectoryjoin/README.md

 - The domain join happens at the first boot of the Student VM.
 Approximately 2-3 minutes are required for the scripts to execute.
 - Both unclaimed and claimed VMs are joined to the AD domain.
 For claimed VMs, students can use their university credentials.
 They can still use the local account credentials if professors provide those credentials.
 - At Lab creation, enabling the option **Use same password for all virtual machines** is preferable.
 This way, students are not prompted to pick a new password and can use straightaway their university credentials.
+- If you run into issues, each step generates a text file with an errors in the script location.